An algebraic model for rational torus-equivariant spectra: From spectra to DGAs

+{By~\cite[4.2]{diagrammodcats} and~\cite[5.4.5]{hss},} extension and restriction of scalars over these weak equivalences produce the last steps in the stated zig-zag of Quillen equivalences. \end{proof}

-Corollary \ref{cor-cell-qe} below shows that cellularization preserves zig-zags of Quillen equivalences as long as the cells in the target category are taken to be the images under the relevant derived functors of the cells in the source category.
+The Cellularization Principle, \cite[Corollary 2.8]{cellprin} shows that cellularization preserves zig-zags of Quillen equivalences as long as the cells in the target category are taken to be the images under the relevant derived functors of the cells in the source category.
 Here we begin with the cellularization of $\Rtopmod$ with respect to the images of $G/H_+$ as $H$ runs through closed subgroups.
 Then, at each of the next steps, the cells are the images of $G/H_{+}$ under the appropriate derived functor.